centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 more /home4/VBG_data/RNASeq/edgeR.r
 ```

-Here we use the classical mode of DE analysis in **edgeR**, which assumes all replicates within group are equal.
+Here we use the classical mode of differential expression (DE) analysis in **edgeR**, which assumes all replicates within group are equal.

 You can simply type this command line :